 I believe that a good argument considers both sides of the spectrum, so let’s start with the benefits of working with family and friends because there are in fact some:

 - More relaxed and comfortable environment

-Let’s use your own family as an example, and if you are an only child replace this example with your closest friends: Have you ever been jealous of your brother or sister?
+Let’s use your own family as an example.
+Have you ever been jealous of your brother or sister?
+If you’re an only child, have you ever been jealous of your friend?
 Do you argue often, and if so are they sometimes over insignificant issues?
-Now, what happens when a family member starts slacking and continually fails to produce results?
+What happens when a family member starts slacking and continually fails to produce results?
 How will they react when you need to fire them?
+How will you react?